Specific decision-making | How it works

 What’s important to know

-Specific decision-making is only for a one-time, time-sensitive decision about:
+Specific decision-making is for a time sensitive decision about:

 The health care professional chooses a relative from a ranked list.